nliulab/Global-Responsible-AI/README.md

 - **Collaborative Research**: Institutes and organizations leading the way in RAI initiatives.

 This repository goes beyond simple listings to offer contextual narratives that explain the importance and application of each resource.

 ---

-##📬 Contact Us
+## 📬 Contact Us

 We value your input and are here to answer your questions or hear your suggestions!
+Feel free to reach out via [GitHub Issues](https://github.com/nliulab/Global-Responsible-AI/issues).

 ---

 ## 🌀 The AI Lifecycle: A Holistic Approach